Darley Abbey: Darley Abbey (Monastery)

 In 1291, the abbey is recorded as having an income of £72 19s.
 3½d.

 By the early 14th century, the abbey had fallen into poverty and two canons had to be sent to other monasteries as they could not be sustained at Darley.
 One source blames the abbey's poverty on failed harvests and heavy mortality of their cattle.
 Another, however, blames the Abbot of Darley, who is accused of "selling the woods and wasting the goods and leasing the lands of the abbey, to its great impoverishment".

 The Valor Ecclesiasticus of 1535 recorded the abbey's income of £258 13s.
 5d.

 The Abbey was surrendered for dissolution on 22 October 1538.

 There are only two remaining buildings from the monastic period.
 One is now the Abbey Pub (also known as the Abbey Inn), a Grade II* listed building.
 Constructed in the 15th century, it is thought to have been part of the Abbot's residence.
 The building appears to have been roofless for most of its post-dissolution life; a new roof was added in the 1920s and the building reinforced in the 1950s following some movement within the walls.
-The building was renovated to its present state in 1978., however following closure of the Pub in 2019, the building has been empty/unused since.
+The building was renovated to its present state in 1978.
+A Samuel Smith Old Brewery pub, it closed in 2019 reopened in 2024 for nine months then reopened again in June 2025.

 The other monastic survivor makes up part of a private dwelling on Abbey Lane.

-James Tuchet, 5th Baron Audley was buried at the Abbey.
+James Tuchet, 5th Baron Audley was buried at the Abbey after his death at the Battle of Blore Heath in 1459.

+Darley Abbey was formerly a chapelry, in 1894 Darley Abbey became a separate civil parish, on 1 April 1968 the parish was abolished and merged with Derby.
+In 1961 the parish had a population of 2281.
+It is now in the unparished area of Derby, in the Derby district.